Winding down a year of travel as Dalmatia prepares for Christmas

 Thursday 12 December

-The rain has gone and it’s a bright blue day once again.
+The rain has gone and it’s bright blue once again.
 The original plan is to head to a medieval fortress a few miles out of town for the afternoon.
-But by the time we’ve had lunch it’s already getting rather late to make the trip worthwhile.
+But by the time we’ve had lunch it’s already rather late to make the trip worthwhile.
 Instead, we walk up to the Croatian flag at the highest point of Marjan Park.
-The whole park is almost empty on a weekday afternoon in December with almost no tourists in town.
+The park is almost empty on a weekday afternoon in December.
 Back in town walking along the riva with its Christmas stalls, we decide against trying the fortress tomorrow, our final day in Split.
-Instead, we’ll just wander around one last time and say goodbye to the town.
+Instead, we’ll just wander around one last time and say goodbye.

 Friday 13 December